25 mm APX modèle 1937

-The 25 mm APX modèle 1937 or Canon de 25 mm semi-automatique modèle 1937 was a French anti-tank gun that saw service in the first years of the Second World War.
+The Canon de 25 mm semi-automatique modèle 1937 (25 mm SA-L 37) was a French anti-tank gun that saw service in the first years of the Second World War.

 Design

 The mle 1937 was a lightened and lengthened version of the Hotchkiss designed Canon de 25 mm semi-automatique modèle 1934.
 The mle 1937 was designed and produced by Puteaux and it weighed 310 kg vs 480 kg for the mle 1934.
 The barrel of the mle 1937 was also 125 mm longer than the mle 1934.

 The two guns were intended for different users and modes of transportation.
 The mle 1934 was intended to be used by motorized units and towed by motor vehicles while the mle 1937 was intended to be used by infantry units and towed by horses.
 Both had poor armor piercing performance of 40 mm at 400 m and while easy to use both were too lightly constructed to be durable.